Application Of Fluorescent Agent Phycocyanin(Blue Spirulina) In Biochemical Labeling

 For immunofluorescence analysis, phycobiliprotein fluorescent probes have superior advantages over traditional fluorescent dyes:

 1) highly soluble in an aqueous environment, the effect of non-specific binding is small.
 The isoelectric points of various phycobiliproteins are in the range of pH 4.7 ~ 5.3, in the conditions of physiological pH value, phycobiliprotein and the cell surface is negatively charged, and its non-specific binding is less.

 2) The fluorescence emitted will not be spontaneously quenched by other biological substances.

 4) The fluorescence excitation and emission of phycobiliproteins have a large displacement of STOKES, but according to the principle of energy transfer, special techniques can be used to construct the intermolecular crosslinks of two phycobiliproteins or the combination of phycobiliproteins and other fluorescent dyes.
-This can makes its STOKES shift more widely, and the emitted fluorescence is closer to the red end of the visible spectrum, which reduces and eliminates the interference of sample background fluorescence, Raman scattering and Rayleigh scattering.
+This can make its STOKES shift more widely, and the emitted fluorescence is closer to the red end of the visible spectrum, which reduces and eliminates the interference of sample background fluorescence, Raman scattering, and Rayleigh scattering.

-Compared with traditional fluorescent probes, phycobiliprotein fluorescent probes have a smaller fluorescent background, are not easy quenched, and are beneficial to the selection of excitation light, which greatly improves the sensitivity of fluorescence detection.
+Compared with traditional fluorescent probes, phycobiliprotein fluorescent probes have a smaller fluorescent background, are not easily quenched, and are beneficial to the selection of excitation light, which greatly improves the sensitivity of fluorescence detection.
 In addition, the phycobiliprotein fluorescent probe has a great feature for immunoassay, that is, the fluorescence preservation period is longer.
 When detecting serum soluble antigen, we use the R-phycoerythrin probe as a fluorescent marker for the positive sample, the fluorescence loss of the positive test results is minimal during the 3-month preservation period.